Ski-mountaineering and animal observation in Spitsbergen

-I propose you to go exploring, skiing, the enormous potential that offer the west and northwest coasts of the island of Spitsbergen.
+I propose you to go exploring, skiing, the enormous potential that offer the western coasts of the island of Spitsbergen.

 This island, located at an average latitude of 80° North (only 1100 km from the North Pole!) is the northernmost land accessible by boat, and it is also the kingdom of the polar bear.
 Skiing in the midnight sun is an unusual experience ...